|Quick Facts: Postal Service Workers|

 Postal service clerks and mail sorters, processors, and processing machine operators work indoors, typically in a post office.
 Mail carriers mostly work outdoors, delivering mail.

 Most postal service workers have a high school diploma.
 All applicants for these jobs must pass a written exam.

 The median annual wage for postal service workers was $58,760 in May 2018.

-Overall employment of postal service workers is projected to decline 13 percent from 2016 to 2026.
+Overall employment of postal service workers is projected to decline 21 percent from 2018 to 2028.
 Automated sorting systems, cluster mailboxes, and tight budgets are expected to adversely affect employment.
-Although the need to replace workers who retire will result in some job openings, strong competition can be expected as the number of applicants typically exceeds the number of available positions.
+Some job openings will result from the need to replace workers who leave the occupation or the labor force, but strong competition should be expected as the number of applicants typically exceeds the number of available positions.

 Explore resources for employment and wages by state and area for postal service workers.